Saurabhbans87/Tutorial/Data-Structure/algorithm-array/Sliding Window.md

 function slidingWindowAlgorithm(Array arr, Integer windowSize):
     maxSum = 0

-    // first in first Calculate the window sum of the first window for i from 0 to windowSize-1:
+    // Calculate the sum of the first window for i from 0 to windowSize-1:
-        windowSum += arr[i]
+        maxSum += arr[i]

-    currentSum = windowSum
+    currentSum = maxSum

-    // Iterate through the array to find the new window Sum for i from windowSize to arr.length-1:
+    // Iterate through the array to find the maximum sum for i from windowSize to arr.length-1:
         currentSum = currentSum - arr[i - windowSize] + arr[i]
-        maxSum = max(windowSum, currentSum)
+        maxSum = max(maxSum, currentSum)

-    return windowSum
+    return maxSum

 ```